 You should also add a language attribute, so that screen readers know in which language the email is.

-Finally, by breaking up long paragraphs and structuring headings better, you will help recipients with reading comprehension.
+Finally, don’t ignore simple, yet effective email layout ideas that can improve the readability and accessibility of your emails.
+For example, breaking up long paragraphs and structuring headings better, you will help recipients with reading comprehension.

 Pick a good email frequency